truenas/documentation/content/Contributing/Documentation/Style.md

 ```
 {{\< hint type="info" >}}
-This is a simple note box with a blue background and darker blue border
+This is a simple note box with a blue background and a darker blue border
 {{\< /hint >}}
 (do not include the escaping backslash \)
 ```